Pejjo/MMM-Elpris/README.md

 The module can be configured to show several days and a spesific location.

 The module uses XML data format from Kartverket in Norway.
-The URL has to be updated based on airport name.
 Please see [Kartverket](http://api.sehavniva.no/tideapi_no.html) for details.

 ## Installation